Thesuperteacher/doodleThis/README.md

   - Develop routines that map recognized doodles to logical outcomes.
 - **Explanation Module:**
   - Build a system (or integrate a rule-based engine) that references a curated knowledge base.
-  - Generate concise, educational explanations for each round’s result.
+  - Generate concise, educational explanations for each round's result.

 ## 6. Community & Engagement Features
 - **User Authentication:**